Nutrients in cannabis soil. Problems and solutions.

 A healthy cannabis plant (Opium cannabis strain).

-Understanding cannabis nutrients: macronutrients, micronutrients and pH
+Understanding nutrients: macronutrients, micronutrients and pH

-Primary macronutrients for cannabis plants
+Primary macronutrients

 Just like most plants, cannabis has specific nutrient requirements to support its growth, and this is provided by the primary macronutrients (which are frequently referred to as NPK):